Skip to Content

 SHOP MUST HAVE PAINTING TOOLS

-Before choosing a paint color, look at the fixtures, cabinetry, floors, and trim in the home.
-All of these items have different tones.
+Before choosing a paint color, consider the fixtures, cabinetry, floors, and trim in the home.
+These items have different tones.

 If you want to emphasize a cool tone, for example, a brushed nickel faucet pairs well with a cool-toned gray paint color such as Sherwin Williams Passive.
-Whereas, a warm red brick fireplace is complemented beautifully by a paint color with a warm tone, an example being Benjamin Moore Revere Pewter.
+Conversely, a warm red brick fireplace is complemented beautifully by a warm-toned paint color, such as Benjamin Moore Revere Pewter.

-If you are looking more along the lines to balance the warmth or coolness, go with the opposite tone from your fixtures or cabinetry.
-One example would be choosing a cooler paint color to balance out warm wood trim.
+If you are looking to balance warmth or coolness, go with the opposite tone from your fixtures or cabinetry.
+For example, you could choose a cooler paint color to balance out warm wood trim.

 A good rule of thumb is to choose the tone of your paint color by the mood you are trying to achieve.
 Either match interior elements to the tone of the paint color or choose the opposite to achieve a sense of balance.

-Knowing the tones of the elements in your home will help you in choosing the right paint color for your home.
+Knowing the tones of the elements in your home will help you choose the right paint color.

 Shop This Cool Toned Bedroom